roy845/FactoryManagement/client/README.md

 4. Click the "ADD" button to allocate the selected employees to the shift.

 Note: Only available employees are shown in the table.
 If there are no available employees, a message will be displayed indicating that no employees are available.

+## Canceling the Updation of a Shift

+1. On the "Update Shift" page, click the "Cancel" button at the bottom.
+2. This will navigate you back to the "Shifts" page without update the shift.

 ## Users Page